 Discuss Your Options with Summerville Estate Planning Attorney Patrick R. Watts

 If you would like more information about living wills, health care powers of attorney, and the other health care planning options that are available, you can contact Watts Law Firm PA for a confidential initial consultation.
-To speak with attorney Patrick R. Watts at our estate planning law offices in Summerville, please call 843-851-7050 or request an appointment online today.
+To speak with estate planning attorney Patrick R. Watts at our estate planning law offices in Summerville, please call 843-851-7050 or request an appointment online today.